fortunejs/fortune/doc/GETTING_STARTED.md

 })
 ```

-The output transform has the same arguments as the input transform, and is applied on `find` and `create` requests only.
+The output transform has the same arguments as the input transform, but is applied on all requests.
+Some serializers may not show the resolved value of the output transform for certain requests, such as updating and deleting.
 It must return the record, either synchronously or as a promise.

 ## Finishing